hellmarbecker/blog/_posts/2021-09-25-multivalue-dimensions-in-apache-druid-part-3.markdown

 - How many customers had the same items ordered (but not necessarily in the same order)
 - How many customers had the exact same menu sequence?

-We can do this; but for these queries, we need to aggregate the orders into a string.
+We can do this; but for those queries, we need to aggregate the orders into a string.
 Let's find out how to do this.

 There are various functions in Druid to handle multi-value dimensions.
 Do not confuse them with aggregation functions that operate on the result of a GROUP BY query, like `ARRAY_AGG` or the new `STRING_AGG`.
 Those are not what we need here.
 They may be interesting to look at in one of the next posts, though.